snprajwal/snprajwal.github.io/content/tech/gsoc-journey/index.md

 +++
 date = 2022-08-12T23:32:37+05:30
-title = "My journey with Google Summer of Code" tags = ['go', 'linux', 'systems']
+title = 'My journey with Google Summer of Code' description = 'The what, the how, and everything else you can ask' tags = ['go', 'linux', 'systems']
 +++